-To reach a conclusion about each WMP, the WSD reviewed each electrical corporation's 2020 WMP (including updates and Geographic Information System (GIS) data), public and WSAB input, responses to WSD data requests, and responses to the maturity model survey questions.
-For Liberty, the WSD issued three sets of data requests for missing information, clarification, and supplementation where necessary.
-The initial set of data requests were to ensure completeness of compliance with all of the elements of WMPs required by Sec 8386.
-Subsequent data requests were to obtain additional information, especially for use in GIS analysis by CAL FIRE.
+To reach a conclusion about each WMP, the WSD reviewed each electrical corporation's 2020 WMP (including updates and Geographic Information System (GIS) data), public and WSAB input, responses to the WSD data requests, and responses to the maturity model survey questions.
+For BVES, the WSD issued three sets of data requests for missing information, clarification, and supplementation where necessary.
 Upon completion of this review, the WSD determined whether each utility's 2020 WMP should either approved without conditions, approved with conditions, or denied.